Search: 18 results

 They watching going about in the city, found me: Saw ye him that my soul loved?

-They all hold swords, being expert in war: every man hath his sword upon his thigh because of fear in the night.
+They all handle the sword, and are expert in war: Every man hath his sword upon his thigh, Because of fear in the night.

 Your teeth are like a flock of shorn sheep, which came up from the washing; they all are bearing twins and not one is barren among them.

-The watchmen that went about the city found me, they smote me, they wounded me; the keepers of the walls took away my veil from me.
+The watchmen who were going round in the city, found me, they smote me, wounded me, - The watchmen of the walls, took away my cloak from off me.

 His eyes are as the eyes of doves by the water brooks, as though they were washed with milk and set like pearls in gold.